chira0001/LankaCapital_ERP_Web/readme.md

 This repository is maintained as a portfolio project.

-If you have suggestions for improvements, feel free to fork the repository and submit a pull request.
+If you have suggestions for improvements, feel free to notify via chirathwijesinghe123@gmail.com

 ---

 # 📄 License

-Copyright © 2026 Malinda Chirath.
+Copyright © 2026.

 This repository is published **for portfolio and demonstration purposes only**.

 The deployed software and business implementation belong to the client under the signed Software Handover Agreement.
-This repository remains the intellectual work of the developer and must not be copied, redistributed, or commercially reused without written permission.
+This repository remains the intellectual work of the developers and must not be copied, redistributed, or commercially reused without written permission.

 ---

 # 👨‍💻 Author

-## Malinda Chirath
+## Chirath Wijesinghe

-**Full Stack Software Developer**

-- 🌐 ERP System Development
-- 💻 Web Application Development
-- 🗄 Database Design
-- ⚙ Backend Development
-- 📊 Business Information Systems
+## Shanuka Gamlath
+## Vihaga Yasitha
+## Piumika Fernando

 ---